JhonatanAlvarezDhoz/SlideVideoApp/README.md

-# VerticalVideos
+# SlideVideoApp

 ## Description

-VerticalVideos is an app designed to visualize vertical videos locally.
-The app allows users to watch videos that are stored on the device and provides basic controls, such as play and pause, to easily manage the viewing experience.
+SlideVideoApp is an application designed to view vertically-oriented videos.
+The app offers basic controls, such as play and pause, providing a viewing experience inspired by TikTok.
+It is intended exclusively for viewing videos provided in the assets at runtime.

 ## Features

-- Displays vertical videos stored locally on the device.
 - Simple controls for pausing and playing videos.
 - Smooth user interface optimized for mobile screens.